 The very essence of non-profits lies in the fact that we make use of people’s feedback, their behavioural response to various policies implemented by non-profits.
 AI and ML can be used moving forward in this fairly new endeavour.

-2 thoughts on “How Emotional AI is a Boon for Non-Profits?”
+One thought on “How Emotional AI is a Boon for Non-Profits?”